drmaize/ThermoAlign/README.md

 parameters.py file is where users can modify/input specific parameters corresponding to all ThermoAlign modules.
 The conditions used for PCR following NEB PCR is given by default.

-    vim parameters.py               # to modify any primer design parameters (then type "i" to insert/modify values; "Escape" keyboard button followed by ":x" to save and quit)
+    #use the vim editor to modify design parameters
+    #type "i" to insert/modify values; use the "Esc" keyboard button followed by ":x" to save and quit
+    vim parameters.py

-    ./pipeline.sh                   # run ThermoAlign scripts to design the minimal tiling path of template specific and multiplex compatible sets of primers
+    #run ThermoAlign scripts to design the minimal tiling path of template-specific and multiplex-compatible sets of primers
+    ./pipeline.sh